kuzzleio/documentation-old/api-reference/source/includes/_connectToKuzzle.md

 The connection to Kuzzle depends on the protocol to be used.

-Both HTTP, WebSocket and SocketIO protocols are shipped in Kuzzle's core.
+HTTP, WebSocket and SocketIO protocols are shipped in Kuzzle's core.
 Other protocols can be added with [Protocol Plugins](/plugin-reference/#protocol-plugins).